Types of Grief: Complicated Grief, Depression, and Anticipatory Grief

 • Connect with support groups and other resources

 Seeking professional help can be a crucial step in healing from grief.
-Therapists trained in grief counseling can offer personalized support and guidance through this challenging time.
+Therapists trained in grief counseling, available through in-person and online therapy for individuals, can offer personalized support and guidance during this challenging time.

 Take the First Step Towards Healing

 If you or someone you know is struggling with grief, consider seeking help from a professional therapist.
-At Collective Therapy, we offer compassionate and expert counseling to help you navigate the complexities of grief.
-Don't face this journey alone—reach out today and take the first step towards healing.
+At Collective Therapy, we offer compassionate and expert counseling, including online therapy for individuals, to help you navigate the complexities of grief.
+Don’t face this journey alone—reach out today and take the first step towards healing.

 Alyssa Scarano